The highest level of security for enterprise and consumer IoT

 We connect the IoT and provide security for data and devices

 G+D solutions connect, manage, and secure IoT.
 We have been offering secure, robust solutions for enterprises operating networked devices in the world of IoT since the start.

 Connect the IoT

-Connectivity in IoT devices today is very much about embedded solutions.
-This requires that all embedded parts be timed and interlinked from the very start.
+Connectivity in IoT devices is all about embedded solutions, which require all embedded parts to be timed and interlinked from the very start.

 Manage the IoT

-To secure device management and over-the-air updates, you need reliable enterprise infrastructure for secure applications.
+To enable secure device management and over-the-air updates, you need a reliable enterprise infrastructure.

 eSIM technology drives IoT devices

 In 2023, one million new devices will connect to the internet every hour, says Gartner, the world's leading research company.
-Embedded SIM (eSIM) technology will be the core strategic asset for securing connectivity in the Internet of Things.
+Embedded SIM (eSIM) technology will be the core strategic asset for securing connectivity in the IoT.
 Read more about eSIM management in Spotlight, our corporate online magazine.

 Secure chip design project